ScottWe/solidity-1/tutorials/6_comp_invars.md

 The correctness of this contract rests on two key observations:

-  1. No client's bid ever exceeds the maximum recorded bid.
+  1. No client's bid can ever exceed the maximum recorded bid.
-  2. After bidding has started, a unique client has the maximum recorded bid.
+  2. After bidding has started, some unique client always holds the maximum recorded bid.

 In this tutorial we focus on property one.
 Let's start by making this statement more precise.

-> It is always the case that each investment in `Auction.bids` is at most the
+> It is always the case that each deposit into `Auction.bids` is at most the
 > value of `Auction.maxBid`.

 Now we can translate the property into the
 [VerX Specification Language](https://verx.ch/docs/spec.html).
-We note that this property is universally quantified across the set of addresses.
+We note that this property is universally quantified across all addresses.
 This requires notion not seen in the previous tutorials.
-In particular, the VerX specification language allows us to write `property p(X) { <Formula Over X> }`, to denote a property quantified over all possible X. Therefore, our property becomes:
+In particular, the VerX specification language allows us to write `property p(X) { <Formula Over X> }`, to describe a property quantified over all possible `X`.
+Therefore, our property becomes:

 ```
 property p(X) {